stephenrwalli/OCI_testing/README.md

 $ acbuild script rktfile
 Beginning build with an empty ACI
 Setting name of ACI to test/rkt
-Adding dependency "quay.io/coreos/busybox"
 Copying host:runtimetest to aci:/runtimetest
 Copying host:config.json to aci:/config.json
 Setting exec command [/runtimetest]
 Writing ACI to test-rkt.aci
-Ending the build
-script: no build in progress in this working dir - try "acbuild begin"
 ```

 At this point we can run the rkt image.